cloudfoundry/cf-networking-release/src/example-apps/eureka/README.md

 This causes the backend instance to report its own address as the internal container-network address and port (not the external, NAT'ed address that the router uses to reach it).

 The `backend` reaches the registry at the public address `registry.bosh-lite.com`.
 The `zuul-proxy` is also configured to look up services registered in eureka at this address.
 Edit this address if deploying to a CF on a different domain.

+Note that the apps are using the default, Diego-assigned port 8080.